ds300/gudetama/README.md

 ## but how

 You specify exactly which files (or env vars, or tool versions, or anything) dictate the outcome of a CI step.
-When the build gets to that step, `gudetama` checks the current values of those files against the values on a previous successful build.
+When the build gets to that step, `gudetama` checks the current values of those things against the values on a previous successful build.
 If any of them changed it tells you exactly which ones, and then re-runs the step.
 If none of them changed `gudetama` restores the artifacts you named as being outputs of that step for use downstream (if any).

 ## project status